Find Cheap Auto Insurance Quotes in Your Area

 When do you need an insurance binder?

-You should always request an insurance binder to maintain proof of insurance prior to obtaining the actual policy.
-Furthermore, the insurance binder can help you verify the coverages you have applied for are accurate and ultimately confirm you are insured.
-Furthermore, the insurance binder can help you verify the coverages you have applied for are accurate and ultimately confirm you are insured.
+You should always request an insurance binder to maintain proof of insurance prior to obtaining the actual car insurance policy.
+The insurance binder can help you verify the coverages you have applied for are accurate and ultimately confirm you are insured.
+And the insurance binder can help you verify the coverages you have applied for are accurate and ultimately confirm you are insured.

 You will also likely need an insurance binder if you are financing your car, home or commercial property with a loan.
 The lender usually requires evidence of insurance that complies with the financing agreement.
 If your insurance policy is not available at the time of loan issuance, you can provide evidence of insurance to the bank or lender with an insurance binder.